xogroup/values/README.md

 ## The Outcome
-Because of the similarities between the tech values and the company values, we concluded that we should still keep ours as a reference; but align our tech specific tactics that we had originally defined as part of our values, with the company values.
+Because of the similarities between the tech values and the company values, we concluded that we should still keep ours as a reference; but align our tech specific tactics that we had originally defined as part of our values with the company values.

-We believe that living by the company values; and coupling them with tech specific operational items as well as examples of how to apply the values and tactics within the tech org, serves as a strong foundation for guiding our decisions and initiatives.
+We believe that through living by the company values; and coupling them with tech specific operational items as well as examples of how to apply the values and tactics within the tech org, serves as a strong foundation for guiding our decisions and initiatives.
 Below you can find the list of operational items that we identified per company value.
 This is a living breathing list that is open to ammendment by anyone within our tech org.

 **LOVE OUR USERS**